dhurlburtusa/shortcuts/css/css-notes.md

 # CSS Notes

-## Some New CSS Properties
+## Some New CSS Properties/Keywords

-Here are some new (at least new to me) CSS properties I recently came across.
+Here are some new (at least new to me) CSS properties/keywords I recently came across.

 ### Implemented in at Least One Browser